Channel Coding

 - msgBits:

-A list of indexes of the message bits in the coded bitstream.
+A list of indices of the message bits in the coded bitstream.

 - frozenBits:

-A list of indexes of the frozen bits in the coded bitstream.
+A list of indices of the frozen bits in the coded bitstream.

 - pcBits:

-A list of indexes of the parity check bits in the coded bitstream.
+A list of indices of the parity-check bits in the coded bitstream.
 This can be empty depending on

 - print(indent=0, title=None, getStr=False)